Abstract

 SQL generated:

-The number of leaves and levels is shown so that you can decide which indexes are big enough to matter.
+The number of leaves, levels and rows is shown so that you can decide which indexes are big enough to matter, plus the largest percentage of rows with a column value to be excluded from the index

 Run on the standard demo database: